WallStreetMojo

 Differences Between Financial and Management Accounting

-The key difference between financial accounting and management accounting is that financial accounting is the preparation of financial reports for the analysis by the external users interested in knowing the financial position of the company, whereas, management accounting is the preparation of the financial as well as non-financial information which helps managers in making policies and strategies of the company.
+The key difference between financial accounting and management accounting is that financial accounting is the preparation of financial reports for the analysis by the external users interested in knowing the company's financial position.
+In contrast, management accounting is the preparation of financial and non-financial information, which helps managers make policies and strategies for the company.

 Management accounting is much broader than financial accounting in helping management since the subject “management accounting” is created to serve the management (yes, only the management).

-Financial accounting, on the other hand, is a niche subject that helps management see how a company is doing financially though financial accounting is created for stakeholders and potential investors who can look at the books of financial accounts and decide for themselves whether they would invest in the company or not.
+On the other hand, financial accounting is a niche subject that helps management see how a company is doing financially though financial accounting is created for stakeholders and potential investors who can look at the books of financial accounts and decide for themselves whether they would invest in the company or not.

 Remember the “Satyam Scandal” where manipulation of accounts was on the forefront!
 Since management accounting helps to create reports for internal purposes, the risk is not always visible.